GigaTables/reactables/README.md

 ## Getting Started

-To initialize plug-in and to bind GigaTables with table structure You don't need to do a lot - just settings prop with options and set table structure in JSX.
-The <Reactables> tag, it's Headers and all the stuff like pagination, per page selector will be constructed automatically.
+To initialize plug-in and to bind GigaTables with table structure You don't need to do a lot - just set the settings prop with options and set table structure in JSX format.
+The `<Reactables>` tag, it's `Headers` and all the stuff like pagination, per page selector will be constructed on the fly.

 ### Minimal configuration